mmmorris1975/aws-runas/docs/metadata_credentials.md

 ```

 The ECS credential service of aws-runas also supports appending an alternate profile name to the endpoint URI to retrieve
-credentials for other profiles without having to run an addition service, or stop and restart the running service.
-In the
+credentials for other profiles without having to run an additional service, or stop and restart the running service.
+In
-following example, credentials will be retrieved for a profile named `other-profile` instead of the profile the service
+the following example, credentials will be retrieved for a profile named `other-profile` instead of the profile the service
 was started with.

 ```shell